mantidproject/mantid/docs/source/release/v4.0.0/diffraction.rst

 - :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>` will now correctly resolve for the scan type and drive the detector to the offset corrected :math:`2theta_0` for D20 detector scans.
 - :ref:`PowderDiffILLDetScanReduction <algm-PowderDiffILLDetScanReduction>` will never merge the detector scans at the raw level even if they are supplied with + operator; it will process them separately and merge at the end.

-Bugfixes
-########
-- multiple_scattering flag is now optional for Polaris focus when absorb_correction is true

 Single Crystal Diffraction
 --------------------------

 New Algorithms
 ##############

-- New algorithm :ref:`PredictSatellitePeaks <algm-PredictSatellitePeaks>` to predict satellite peaks using modulation vectors and maximum order of satellite from PeaksWorkspace or range of wavelength and DSpacing.

-- New algorithm :ref:`IndexPeaksWithSatellites <algm-IndexPeaksWithSatellites>` to index peaks with satellites and set modulation vectors and maximum order of satellite from input values.

 - The new algorithm :ref:`MDNorm <algm-MDNorm>` can be used to calculate cross section for single crystal diffraction measurements.

 Improvements
 ############
-- :ref:`IntegrateEllipsoids <algm-IntegrateEllipsoids>` will integrate peaks using the indexed peaks, modulation vectors and maximum order of satellite from PeaksWorkspace

-- :ref:`LoadIsawPeaks <algm-LoadIsawPeaks>` will load satellite peaks using the order of each satellite by the hkl of the nuclear peak and the mnp of the satellite peak.

-- :ref:`SaveIsawPeaks <algm-SaveIsawPeaks>` will save satellite peaks using the order of each satellite by the hkl of the nuclear peak and the mnp of the satellite peak.

 - :ref:`IntegratePeaksProfileFitting <algm-IntegratePeaksProfileFitting>` now supports MaNDi, TOPAZ, and CORELLI.
 Other instruments can easily be added as well.
 In addition, the algorithm can now automatically generate a strong peaks library is one is not provided.
 Peakshapes will be learned to improve initial guesses as the strong peak library is generated.
 - :ref:`MDNormSCD <algm-MDNormSCD>` now can handle merged MD workspaces.
 - :ref:`StartLiveData <algm-StartLiveData>` will load "live"
   data streaming from TOPAZ new Adara data server.
 - :ref:`IntegratePeaksMD <algm-IntegratePeaksMD>` with Cylinder=True now has improved fits using BackToBackExponential and IkedaCarpenterPV functions.